sushma9903/mcp-ai-agent/README.md

+---

 # 🤖 MCP AI Agent with LangGraph

-An intelligent AI agent that connects to Model Context Protocol (MCP) servers, dynamically discovers tools, and maintains conversation memory using LangGraph.
+An intelligent AI agent that connects to **Model Context Protocol (MCP)** servers, dynamically discovers tools, and maintains conversation memory using **LangGraph**.

 ---

 ## 📋 Overview

 This project implements an AI agent that:

-- Connects to MCP servers via STDIO transport
+* Connects to MCP servers via **STDIO transport**
-- Dynamically discovers and invokes tools based on user intent
+* Dynamically discovers and invokes tools based on user intent
-- Maintains full conversation history and context
+* Maintains full conversation history and context
-- Uses LangGraph for robust state management
+* Uses **LangGraph** for explicit state management
-- Supports weather queries, stock prices, and web search
+* Supports weather queries, stock prices, and web search

 ---